QuentinBubu/Fight-Game/README.md

 ---
 ## Contribute
 For contribute, create a fork and make a pull request.
+When you modify file, please, create an issue for announce.
 All contribution has accept if she is useful (comments, organization, problem resolve, ...).

 ---